paperlands/paperlands.github.io/_notes/beginnings.md

 It is they who can relate and touch the chords that resonates with the experiences of the learners in classroom.
 Hence, the environment which the teacher introduces to the classroom has to feel familiar to them and gain their confidence.

+Classrooms time which would be the most fruitful of time to conduct such exploratory learning also happen to be the most scarce.
 Teachers need to feel confident in navigating and contextualising learning through the tool.
-This would be in building the right scaffoldings for onramping teachers.
-Classrooms time which would be the most fruitful of time to conduct such exploratory learning also happen to be the most scarce.
 We need to facilitate their ability to guide the classroom and intervene with confidence when needed.
-This might express itself in how they showcasing one of the students work or bridge a gap in the mental picture of one student and relate it with others
+This might express itself in how they might showcase one of the students work or bridge a missing part in the mental picture of one student and relate it with others in the class.

 We believe that teaching computation should enable a lively process of co-discovery between teachers and students.